 The Fellow Ode is remarkably easy to use.
-It has an on/off switch and a large stepped dial on the front with 31 grind settings ranging from fine(ish) to coarse.
-Grinding is as simple as weighing out your beans, selecting your desired grind setting on the dial and pushing the start button.
+It has an on/off switch and a large stepped dial on the front with 31 settings ranging from fine to coarse.
+Grinding is as simple as weighing out your beans, selecting your desired grind size on the dial, and pushing the start button.

-One of the features we love about the Fellow Ode is that it has an auto-stop function.
+One of the features we love about the Fellow Ode Brew Grinder is that it has an auto-stop function.
 This is where it detects when there is no more resistance in the burrs and automatically turns the grinder off.
-Once you have finished grinding you can use the knocker to knock any remaining grounds out of the shute.
-We should also mention that this grinder is very fast, due to the large 64mm burrs.
-It is relatively quiet when in use, especially when compared to other grinders in the same price range.
-So you won’t wake the whole household with your morning brew.
+Once you have finished grinding, you can use the knocker to knock any remaining grounds out of the chute.
+We should also mention that this grinder is very fast due to the large 64mm burrs.
+It is relatively quiet when in use, especially when compared to other grinders in the same price range- so you won’t wake the whole household with your morning brew.

-Despite the grind quality, some experts have criticised the narrow range of grind settings.
-With only 31 grind settings, (and a large proportion of these being for more coarse grinds which aren’t commonly used unless you are brewing cold brew) the Fellow Ode struggles to grind fine enough for lighter roasted coffees.
-The limited number of grind settings comes down to the choice of burrs- Fellow have opted for interlocking flat burrs which means there is a limit on how fine the burrs can grind before they touch.
-Some users have chosen to switch out the burrs for regular flat burrs however this is an extra $185 so is hardly worth it.
-Fellow is working on a new set of burrs that are able to grind finer than the stock burrs, however there is no date when these will be released yet.
+Despite the grind quality, many experts have criticized the narrow range of grind settings found in the original grinder.
+With only 31 grind settings (and a large proportion of those being for more coarse grinds), the original grinder struggled to grind fine enough for lighter roasted coffees.
+This limited number of grind settings came down to the choice of burrs- Fellow had opted for interlocking flat burrs, which meant there was a limit on how fine the burrs could grind before they touched.
+The advantage of these burrs is that they produced very few fines.

 What are the Alternatives?